Governance and funding

 State Government Acts and Regulations

 Fire and Rescue NSW (FRNSW) (as of 1 January 2011) formerly the New South Wales Fire Brigades (NSWFB), created in 1910, is the State Government agency responsible for the provision of fire, rescue and hazmat services in cities and towns across New South Wales in accordance with the Fire and Rescue NSW Act 1989 [external link], the State Emergency and Rescue Management Act 1989 [external link] and other related legislation.

 All Acts and Regulations listed below link to the NSW legislation website.

 - Fire and Rescue NSW Act 1989 [external link]

 - Fire Brigades Regulation 2014 [external link]

-- Freedom of Information Act 1989 [external link]
+- Government Information (Public Access) Act 2009 [external link]

 - Privacy and Personal Information Protection Act 1998 [external link]